Meet The Team

 CLARE KENNEDY Purvis, Psy.D.

 Clare translates clinical science into engaging and innovative digital products.
 Currently she works in Clinical Innovation and Research at Lantern, a San Francisco-based digital mental health company.
 Clare completed her doctoral degree in clinical psychology at the PGSP-Stanford Consortium.
-Her dissertation research at the Stanford Virtual Human Interaction Lab used virtual reality to develop a new way to measure risk of eating disorder onset among college women.
+Her dissertation research at the Stanford Virtual Human Interaction Lab used virtual reality to develop a new way to measure the risk of eating disorder onset among college women.
 She is the founder of a professional organization bridging the gap between academia and technology, and provides mentorship for early-career clinicians and technologists who want to use technology to solve problems of mental health care delivery.
 Clare writes about psychology and startups, and presents her research both locally and internationally.

 Ashwin is the co-founder of Sway Finance, a machine learning startup aimed at automating accounting for small businesses.
-Previously he's worked in finance, hollywood and marketing automation.
+Previously he's worked in finance, Hollywood and marketing automation.
 He's passionate about pushing technology to help us with our most complex and pressing problems, especially in the realm of mental health.